Lace-piped cookies from the brilliant Sweet Sugarbelle

 Cake Journal's Louise created this gorgeous blue and pink Valentine cake

 As for Valentine's Day in the Swelle house, I got a beautiful bouquet of flowers a day early, chosen by my daughter, all in shades of pink of course.
-I can't say what Mr. Swelle is getting because he does read my blog, and Baby Swelle is getting a surprise Valentines breakfast in bed, and is reading this as I write it.
+She's getting a surprise Valentine's breakfast in bed, and is reading this as I write it.
 Good thing the 'look at that over there' trick still works.
-She brings me breakfast in bed nearly ever weekend and wanted to tomorrow (she's on her half-term holiday), but I told her she needs to stay in bed for her own special surprise.
-(This morning I got some bread with jam on it because she can't use the toaster, a handful of corn flakes and a cold hot-cross bun.
-She told me that there were no butter knives in the drawer - there were - so she used one from the dishwasher but it was clean - it wasn't.
+She brings me breakfast in bed nearly ever weekend and wanted to tomorrow, but I told her she needs to stay in bed for her own special surprise.
+(This morning I got some bread with jam on it because she can't use the toaster, with a handful of corn flakes and a cold hot-cross bun.
+She told me that there were no butter knives in the drawer - there were - so she used one from the dishwasher "but it was clean"- it wasn't.
 Daddy reminded her to ask for help next time.)
-For serving I have a new floral tray with little hearts on it and I'm making her heart-shaped pancakes with a strawberry yogurt, cereal and raspberry parfait and an assortment of Valentine chocolates, and later on she'll be getting a pink Le Creuset cocotte with a rose frozen souffle.
-It's my first time making them so I hope it's not gross.
+For serving, I have a new floral tray with little hearts on it and I'm making her heart-shaped pancakes with a strawberry yogurt, granola and raspberry parfait and an assortment of Valentine chocolates, and later on she'll be getting a pink Le Creuset cocotte with a rose frozen souffle.
+It's my first time making them so I hope it's not a disaster.
 The rest of the day will be spent running her around in the back garden to burn off some of that sugar high.